dkilcy/icehouse-saltstack/README.md

 Setup an OpenStack private cloud multi-node architecture with OpenStack Neutron Networking from unboxing to production.

-SaltStack will be used to automate the deployment of the controller, network and multiple compute nodes.

-The first phase of the project will bootstrap the initial multi-node architecture.

-Additional phases will include:
-- Redundant controller and network nodes for HA/disaster recovery and performance
-- Swift and Cinder Object/Block storage
-- Celiometer and Horizon
-- Ethernet bonding

-I started this project because of the lack of information about Neutron networking and setting up OpenStack in real production environments.
-Sure you can use "devstack" to do the work for you, but it does not mimic a real production setup.
-In addition I wanted to install and configure each of the components manually to get a better understanding of the ecosystem, and to do it in an automated and reproducable way.
-By authoring my own Salt formulas for deployment the ultimate goal is to be able to deploy an entire OpenStack ecosystem ranging from 3 to 3000 systems with a single Salt highstate command.

-To sum it up, I view "devstack" as reading a book about math.
-You do not learn math unless you actually work the problems.
-Thus the catalyst for this project.

 ## Overview

 * OpenStack Icehouse release